Updated: Mar 17

 Sanskrit root stambh: to stop, support, arrest, halt, make firm.

-New books to catalog at home but could not be brought to the ashram.
+New books to catalogue at home but could not be brought to the ashram.
 I appreciate them deeply.
 Five that I came to know very well.
 No need to have rampant (synonym: pandemic) diversity; instead, having a few that provide support and make firm the bearing, ways and means of spiritual direction.
 Perhaps now we are also more skilful at ‘reading’ the feelings and expressions of the people around us.
 And of nature, who has taught us how close essence is when freed from the dense veils of excessive outward preoccupation.

 Many times I have reflected on the inspiration that the ashram provides, wishing well for all those in its physical embrace at the moment and the rest of us in its virtual embrace.
 Grateful to those who organise and contribute to online offerings, keeping us connected.